massenz/go-statemachine/README.md

 ### State Machines

-[`FiniteStateMachines` (FSMs)](https://github.com/massenz/statemachine-proto/blob/golang/v1.1.0-beta-g1fc5dd8/api/statemachine.proto#L96-L110) are the core entities managed by `sm-server` and represent business entities which can be modeled as being in a given state, and transitioning to different ones upon receiving `events`.
+[`FiniteStateMachines` (FSMs)](https://github.com/massenz/statemachine-proto/blob/golang/v1.1.0-beta-g1fc5dd8/api/statemachine.proto#L96-L110) are the core entities managed by `fsm-server` and represent business entities which can be modeled as being in a given state, and transitioning to different ones upon receiving `events`.

 They are configured via a uniquely versioned `Configuration` (`config_id`) and additionally carry the `history` of `Events` that have been received by the FSM.